 • To ensure provision of available fostering families to Welsh local authorities

 All IFAs are working to adjust their services in line with Welsh Government policy so they can continue to provide the excellent care for children they have always offered.
-It is our view that IFA foster carers will not need to transfer to a local authority or another IFA, the priority is to support them to continue to foster for their current IFA.
+It is our view that IFA foster carers will not need to transfer to a local authority or another IFA, and should not suffer adversely if they choose to remain with their current fostering service.
+The priority is to support them to continue to foster for their current IFA.
 All foster carers will continue to be approved by their current service to maintain stability with:

 • Their supervising social worker